Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: Optimal AMs for star-shaped sets having complement with positive reach

-Now we want to build a mesh on the boundary of a bounded Lipschitz domain prescribing the geodesic fill distance and controlling the cardinality of the mesh, then we use such a ``geodesic" mesh to build an optimal AM for the closure of the domain.
+Now we want to build a mesh on the boundary of a bounded Lipschitz domain having a given geodesic fill distance but keeping as small as possible the cardinality of the mesh.
+Then we use such a ``geodesic" mesh to build an optimal AM for the closure of the domain.